 Consumer electronics product companies Sennheiser and HP use QR Codes on their packaging.
 This allows buyers to verify the authenticity of their products.

-In 2018, the Road Transport Ministry of India announced the use of Digilocker that allows citizens to carry their driving licence in their smartphones.
+In 2018, the Road Transport Ministry of India announced the use of Digilocker which allows citizens to carry their driving licence on their smartphones.

 10. Payments

-The State Bank of Indiaโs Anywhere App allows account holders to transfer money.
-This is like mobile money transfer using PayPal at merchant stores.
+The State Bank of India’s Anywhere App allows account holders to transfer money.
+This is like a mobile money transfer using PayPal at merchant stores.
 The app generates a QR Code.
 The recipient of the money needs to scan the QR Code using his/her app to receive the money.

 11. Mobile App Downloads